Beyond Point Estimates: Distributional Uncertainty in Machine Learning Performance Evaluation: Introduction

 Figure~\ref{fig:intro-examples-classification} illustrates classifier training runs using a convolutional neural network applied to the same dataset (from the real-data use case Simpsons characters, see Section~\ref{sec:experiments-real-data}).
 One set of training runs was generated through seed-controlled hyperparameter optimization (HO), specifically using the Tree-Structured Parzen Estimator, where the seeds control initialization.
 The other set of runs was generated through seed-controlled data augmentation.
 In practice, hundreds or even thousands of repetitive measurements are rarely available.
 As a consequence, the actual resulting empirical distributions consisting of observations from 10 or 25 repeated measurements typically will not look so smoothly as shown in Figure~\ref{fig:introduction-examples-empirical-distribution}.
 Hence, the contribution at hand demonstrates how to work with modestly sized samples to gain insights into the unknown underlying distribution.
 Such analyses are a typical task of inferential statistics and involve considerations of uncertainty.

-Bringing into play the uncertainty perspective, this contribution aims to bridge the gap between statistics and \ac{ml} by integrating statistical perspectives into \ac{ml} practice.
+This contribution aims to bridge the gap between statistics and \ac{ml} by integrating statistical perspectives into \ac{ml} practice.
 When interconnecting statistics and \ac{ml}, clear definitions of terms are crucial.
-Therefore, the following central terms are defined as follows. { \begin{itemize} \item Theoretical Distribution: A theoretical distribution represents an idealized or assumed model for how probability mass is distributed.
-Such a model can be characterized by parameters or quantities as mean, variance, quantiles etc. The theoretical true values of these quantities are typically unknown and need to be estimated based on data/samples. \item Estimation: The process of deriving or approximating unknown values such as parameters or unknown quantities based on observed data.
-The estimator is a formula or rule used to derive an estimate of an unknown statistical quantity or parameter based on a sample.
-For instance, the sample mean is an estimator of the population mean.
-Estimation can result in a single value (point estimation) or a range of values (interval estimation). \item Uncertainty: The degree to which an estimator may be inaccurate or vary, caused by the sampling error in some data.
-In \ac{ml}, uncertainty can stem from factors like variability in data, algorithm stochasticity etc. \item Confidence Interval: A \ac{ci} extends point estimation by providing a range of plausible values for a statistical quantity.
-The larger the range of values, the greater the uncertainty about the estimate.
-Conversely, narrower intervals indicate higher precision.
-Thus, a \ac{ci} reflects the uncertainty inherent in the estimation process and provides a way to communicate the reliability of an estimate. \end{itemize} }
+Therefore, the following central terms are defined as follows. \begin{itemize} \item Theoretical Distribution: An idealized or assumed model for how probability mass is distributed.
+Such a model can be characterized by parameters or quantities as mean, variance, quantiles, etc. The theoretical true values of these quantities are typically unknown and need to be estimated based on data. \item Estimation: The process of deriving or approximating unknown quantities based on observed data.
+Estimation can result in a single value (point estimation) or a range of values (interval estimation). \item Uncertainty: The variability of an estimator due to sampling or algorithmic stochasticity. \item Confidence Interval: Estimation that provides a range of plausible values for a statistical quantity to reflect the estimation uncertainty. \end{itemize} Note that the above terms mainly reflect the frequentist perspective of statistics.
+Bayesian approaches, in contrast, treat the quantity of interest as a random variable and rely on prior information to produce a posterior distribution.
+While Bayesian methods can provide posterior distributions for performance metrics, this contribution focuses on frequentist approaches, which are more familiar to practitioners with classical statistical training from engineering or medicine.